Top Tips for Back Pain Relief

 Applying Heat and Cold

 As a short term solution, applying heat and cold can be highly effective strategy to ease an aching back.
 Heat application, also known as thermotherapy, is deal for chronic back pain, while icing, or cryotherapy, is best used for reducing inflammation in fresh injuries.
-Research has consistently demonstrated that low level heat, or heat kept at 104 degrees Fahrenheit applied for up to eight hours a day with heating pads or disposable wearable heat packs can be more effective than drugs such as ibuprofen.
+Research has consistently demonstrated that low level heat, or heat kept at 104 degrees Fahrenheit applied for up to eight hours a day with heating pads or disposable wearable heat packs can be more effective than repeatedly taking drugs.
 Soaking in a hot tub or warm pool can be a useful option for distributing heat all over the body.